 An IOP can provide that short-term stabilization needed so that someone can move on with their life.
 Upon discharge they can continue their personal improvement with their therapist and psychiatrist.
 Being provided with that intensive intervention in a group setting is a powerful way to ensure someone receives immediate improvement as soon as possible.

-If you or someone you know is in a tough place and would benefit from intensive outpatient treatment, you can contact our IOP staff and we can schedule an evaluation by a psychiatrist to determine if that level of care will meet the need.
+If you or someone you know is in a tough place, was recently discharged from inpatient care, or is struggling with medication changes… intensive outpatient treatment can help.
+Call our office today at 314-388-2225 and we can schedule an evaluation by a psychiatrist to determine if that level of care will meet the need.